Transitioning to Ninth Grade

 - How are teachers assigned to each student?
-Infinite Campus randomly selects each students’ schedule.
+PowerSchool randomly selects each students’ schedule.

 - What zero period options are available for freshmen?
 Zero period options for freshmen include: ROTC and Marching Band; some upper level math and Spanish classes may also be available.
 Other classes TBD, most freshmen classes are not available during zero period.

 Honors / AP Courses

 - How much homework should I expect my child to have every night?
 The amount of homework per night varies depending on each students’ individual schedule; however, each 9th grader should expect approximately one hour of homework every night.
 Students in Honors classes should anticipate additional homework time.

 - What tutoring resources are available?
 Please check with each teacher regarding their availability to assist students in groups or individually.
 Other resources include: the Redondo Beach library on-line tutoring service, on-campus tutoring clubs and the RUHS math tutor list.
 Tutoring resources are subject to change, please check with the teacher or your counselor for more information.

 - When do I pick up the class schedule?
 The unofficial class schedules may be picked up on registration day.
-The official schedule may be picked up on the first day of school.
-All classes are subject to change.
+The official schedule will be picked up on the first day of school.

 - How do I clear an absence?
 Parents/guardians have five days to clear a student’s absence.
 The parent/guardian may clear an absence by calling the Attendance Office, writing a note (may be dropped off in the Attendance Office), or filling out the online absence form available on the RUHS website.
 Please verify that the absence has been cleared on Infinite Campus.

 - What are the penalties for being tardy?
 Excessive tardies may negatively effect a student’s citizenship grade.
 Three tardies is equivalent to one period truancy.

 Homework while absent

 - How do I request homework when my child is sick?
-If the student absent, please contact a classmate or the student’s teachers to request homework; you may also check your assignments on your teacher's RUHS website.
+If the student absent, please contact a classmate or the student’s teachers to request homework; you may also check your assignments on your teacher's website.

 Sports (including Pep Squad/Dance Guard) Seasons